 - Non-vegans can use half oil/half unsalted butter to fry the onions.

-- This dish is best eaten the same day.
+Oh No: This dish is best eaten the same day.
 Rice toughens in the fridge.

 TESTED IN IMPERIAL